 Although the housing market appears to be on the rebound, there are still many homeowners that are struggling to pay their mortgage payments.
 If you have fallen behind on your mortgage loan and you believe that a foreclosure is in your near future, you should consider filing for bankruptcy protection under Chapter 7 or Chapter 13.

 Bankruptcy can be an effective tool for individuals who are trying to avoid a foreclosure action.

 Individuals who file bankruptcy most commonly file under Chapter 7 or Chapter 13.
 Each type of case offers its own advantages and disadvantages.
 One of our seasoned bankruptcy attorneys can review your unique circumstances and assist you with determining which type of filing you qualify for or will be most beneficial for you.

 Don’t lose your home in a foreclosure.
+We offer a free initial consult for foreclosure defense or bankruptcy.
 Contact us to discuss your different options for saving your home and whether filing bankruptcy is the solution.

 We are a debt relief agency.
 We help people file for bankruptcy under the bankruptcy code.